Isaac Cordel’s Follow the Leaders — “the collapse of capitalism and the side effects of progress.”

-Privileging wars and warriors, from Dr. Strangelove and The Fog of War‘s mad scientist Robert McNamara to many more, Big Science has rarely met an annihilation it didn’t love to death.
+Privileging wars and warriors, from Dr. Strangelove and The Fog of War‘s mad scientist Robert McNamara and beyond, Big Science has rarely met an annihilation it didn’t absolutely love to death.

 Global Warming is (the) Real

-With the ascendance of climate science, humanity has finally, perhaps too late, sifted through the increasingly horrific data of our terrorized present and dystopian future.
+With the ascendance of climate science, humanity has at last, but perhaps too late, crunched the exponentially horrific data of our terrorized present and dystopian future.
 And there’s no back button.

 Mother Tongue, Glacial Eye

-Climate fiction aims to re-enchant and reorient terrorized Earthlings, anchoring our epochal evolution to the planet itself, not just the stars.
+Climate fiction aims across art and science to re-enchant and reorient destabilized Earth and its earthlings, anchoring an epochal evolution to the planet itself, as well as dreams of the stars.

 Earth National Park!

 From David Brower’s radical concept to E.O.
-Wilson’s Half-Earth, from decelerations like degrowth and deconsumption to accelerations like reforestation and rewiliding, from masterpieces of Hayao Miyazaki to the future industries of Elon Musk.
-Then, the Beyond.
+Wilson’s Half-Earth, from decelerations like degrowth and deconsumption, to accelerations like reforestation and rewiliding, from masterpieces of Hayao Miyazaki to the future industries of Elon Musk.
+Then, what comes next.